enqueuezero/site/projects/io-uring/queues.md

 ---
-title: The Architecture of io_uring
+title: The Queues of io_uring
-permalink: /architecture/io-uring.html
+permalink: /projects/io-uring/queues.html
 ---

-# The Architecture of io_uring
+# The Queues of io_uring

 io_uring is asynchronous I/O programming for Linux.
 Traditionally, we do async via select, poll, epoll, ugly aio, etc. However, they're meant for sockets and pipes.
 For high performant applications, since Kernel 5.6, when even file I/O becomes the bottleneck, io_uring is a better solution. io_uring provides a general interface handling both sockets and regular files.